- Elevation: 2,183 m (7,162 ft)

 At 2,183m, Gunung Korbu is the highest peak in the Titiwangsa range and also the second highest peak in Peninsular Malaysia.
 It was thought for some time that nearby Yong Belar (2,181m) might be the most prominent based on SRTM data but accurate topographic maps suggest that Korbu is indeed around two metres higher.
 This was recently confirmed by Malaysia’s Department of Survey and Mapping who state that both peaks were surveyed in 2012.

 The trail starts at Ulu Kinta Dam (Empangan Sultan Azlan Shah) and the trail is around 14km in length.
-It is just about possible for very strong hikers to do Korbu as a very long dayhike, but if you want to bag nearby Gunung Gayong (2,173m) then one night camping is required because it is around 3 hours to walk the 2.5km from Korbu to Gayong and back again.
+It is just about possible for very strong hikers to do Korbu over two days, but if you want to bag nearby Gunung Gayong (2,173m) too then you’ll probably need three days minimum.
+It’s around 3 hours to walk the 2.5km from Korbu to Gayong and back again.

 The trail is as follows: Ulu Kinta Dam (Empangan Sultan Azlan Shah) – Waterfall – Kem Seroja – Kem Kijang – Last Water Point – Botak – Cuban – Korbu Peak – Gayong summit.